Writing Our Own Future

 "Oh, no," I shake my head with a grin.
 "That, I know he gets from his mother."

 "Well…yeah…I suppose mostly from me," she rolls her eyes with a smile.
 "Look, Legolas," the tone in her voice has changed, "I know this is a lot for you to process, especially not seeing me for close to two years and I understand if you need time to soak in everything.
 But, I also have one request from you."

 "And what is that?"
 I ask curiously.

 "Again, I understand if you won't accept this or allow it…"

-"I was hoping, if you would let us…travel back to Mirkwood with you?" she says.
+"I was hoping, if you'll let us…travel back to Mirkwood with you?" she says.

 "What?"
 I am taken aback.
 Out of all the requests she could possibly have come up with to ask for, this was not at the top of my list.

 "I know it's a shocking request but I've given it a lot of thought.
-The only way for them to understand their Elven heritage is to actually be around other Elves, where the Firstborn originally live.
-I figured we could always travel back and forth from here and when they're old enough, we could let them decide on what kind of life they wanted," Isa explains.
+The only way for the twins to understand their Elven heritage is to actually be around other Elves, where the Firstborn originally live.
+I figure we can always return here when they're old enough, when they're ready to decide what kind of life they want," Isa explains.